Jesse L. Martin

 Jesse Lamont Martin (né Watkins; January 18, 1969) is an American actor and singer.
-He originated the role of Tom Collins on Broadway in the musical Rent and performed on television as NYPD Detective Ed Green on Law & Order and Captain Joe West on The Flash.
+He is best known for his role of Tom Collins on Broadway in the musical Rent and performed on television as NYPD Detective Ed Green on Law & Order, Captain Joe West on The Flash, and professor Alec Mercer on The Irrational.

 Early life

 Martin, the third of four sons, was born on January 18, 1969 in Rocky Mount, Virginia.
 His father, Jesse Reed Watkins (1943–2003), was a truck driver, and his mother, Virginia Price, a college counselor.
 He was born two months premature.
 His parents divorced when he was a child.
 His mother eventually remarried and Martin adopted his stepfather's surname.

 When Martin was in grade school, the family relocated to Buffalo, New York, but Martin began to dislike speaking because of his Southern accent and was often overcome with shyness.
 A concerned educator and mentor influenced him to join an after-school drama program and cast him as the pastor in The Golden Goose.
 Being from Virginia, the young Martin played the character the only way he knew how: as an inspired Southern Baptist preacher.
 The act was a hit, and Martin emerged from his shell.
-Martin attended high school at the Buffalo Academy for Visual and Performing Arts, where he was voted "Most Talented" in his senior class.
-He later enrolled in New York University's Tisch School of the Arts' theatre program, and while at NYU he was also the popular president of Rubin Dorm, the former domain of Mark Twain.
+Martin attended high school at the Buffalo Academy for Visual and Performing Arts.
+He later enrolled in New York University's Tisch School of the Arts' theatre program.